Updated: Jan 23

 Track 5: Loved

-Working in the same vein as Candle, Loved brings back the infectious 80s club energy with its busy, satisfying instrumental while offering a compelling chorus and post-chorus.
-Additionally, like Candle, this song pitches fun rap verses.
+Working in the same vein as Candle, Loved brings back the infectious club energy with its busy, satisfying electro beat underneath fun rap verses and a compelling hook.

 Track 6: John Doe

 John Doe is my favorite song from this album besides the title track.
-The opening verse operates over an infectious rhythm supported by bursts of a synthesizer.
-This segment only builds to the song's high point - the chorus!
+The opening verse operates over an infectious rhythm supported by bursts of a synthesizer, building to the song's high point - the chorus.
 Not only does it keep the rhythm going and deliver a strong melody, but it also lobbies an excellent brass section to drive this track home!

 Track 7: One Black Night

 Reboot keeps on bringing gifts!
-One Black Night is another album highlight thanks to its explosive chorus, pitching ear-catching melodies over a captivating instrumental before diving into a fulfilling post-chorus.
-Yubin and Hyerim created the perfect duet for the post-chorus!
+One Black Night is another album highlight thanks to its energetic chorus, pitching ear-catching melodies over a captivating rhythm.
+I'm more impressed by its intoxicating post-hook delivered by Yubin and Hyerim.
+Both of them created the perfect duet, keeping the energy alive and well.

 Track 8: Back